gscales/Exch-Rest/README.md

 ## EndPoint

-The Module support either using the Microsoft Graph or Outlook REST EndPoints, by default the Outlook REST endpoing outlook.office.com will be used to specify the Microsoft Graph Endpoing use the
+The Module support either usings the Microsoft Graph or Outlook REST EndPoints, by default the Outlook REST endpoint outlook.office.com will be used to specify the Microsoft Graph Endpoint use the
 -ResourceURL when generating the Access Token.
 The endpoint will the be generated based on the URL that is stored in the Access Token

 ## Authentication